 Obtained complete reversal for our client (the patent owner) on 10 separate issues, and affirmance on all four issues raised by opponent.
 The technology related to computer architecture.
 Took over responsibility for appeal from another firm.

-Was lead counsel at Supreme Court opposing petition for certiorari after obtaining full reversal of summary judgment entered against client 3M.
+Lead counsel at Supreme Court opposing petition for certiorari after obtaining full reversal of summary judgment entered against client 3M.
 On remand, 3M won a judgment of infringement after a jury trial.
 The Federal Circuit’s precedential opinion centered around claim construction.
 The technology was repositionable adhesive signage.
 3M Innovative Properties Co. v.
 Avery Dennison Corp., 350 F.3d 1365 (Fed.
 Cir.
 Dec.
-2, 2003).
+2, 2003)

 Obtained full reversal of judgment previously entered against client R.E.
 Service Co. (and against company’s founder personally) before the en banc Federal Circuit, in a case that solidified the “disclosed but unclaimed subject matter” limitation to the doctrine of equivalents.
 Johnson & Johnston Associates v.
 R.E.
 Service Co., 285 F.3d 1046 (Fed.
 Cir.
 Mar.
 28, 2002) (en banc).
 Took over responsibility for appeal from trial firm.